ashikReza/Assignments/README.md

 2. Navigate to the project folder using `cd assignments`

-3. Choose the project you want to run using `cd project-name`
+3. Choose the project you want to run using `git checkout -b branch-name`

 4. Install the dependencies using `npm install`